RetroAchievements/docs/docs/developer-docs/am-i-ready-for-review.md

 Read over the [Writing Policy](/guidelines/content/writing-policy) and be sure your titles, descriptions, and other written features are in compliance.

-::: tip WRITING ASSISTENCE IS AVAILABLE
+::: tip WRITING ASSISTANCE IS AVAILABLE
-Is grammar and capitalization not your strong suit?
+Are grammar and capitalization not your strong suit?
 Having trouble coming up with a concise description?
 Hop by the `#writing-requests-forum` on discord and have them look over your achievements while you await your review.
 They’ll be happy to help you out.
 :::

 ## Do you have badges?